First Trimester Exercise

 5.6 Acknowledge that your body is changing and rest and recovery is also important.

 6. Avoid Hot Weather Conditions and Drink Water

 It is important that you keep your core temperature stable by avoiding hot weather conditions.

-Exercising in a controlled environment is advisable if you live in a hot climate which is why my online PregActive pregnancy exercise videos are a great option.
+Exercising in a controlled environment is advisable.
+If you live in a hot climate then my online PregActive pregnancy exercise videos are a great option.
 No matter where you exercise, be sure to drink plenty of water throughout the day.

 7. Pay Attention to What You are Eating

 It is important to pay attention to what you eat when pregnant for the health of you and baby.
-When you exercise you also need to fuel your body with the right nutrients to ensure you have the required energy to workout.
+When you exercise you also need to fuel your body with the right nutrients.
+This ensures you have the required energy to workout.